Ockham New Zealand Book Awards: Best first book award (general non-fiction)

-Since 2019, this award has been known as the MitoQ Best First Book Awards: E H McCormick Prize for General Non-Fiction.
-Between 2015 and 2018, this award was known as the E H McCormick Best First Book Award for General Non-Fiction.
+Since 2022 and between 2015 and 2018, this award has been known as the E H McCormick Best First Book Award for General Non-Fiction.
+Between 2019 and 2021, this award was known as the MitoQ Best First Book Awards: E H McCormick Prize for General Non-Fiction.
 From 1997 to 2014, this award was known as the NZSA E.H.
 McCormick Best First Book of Non-Fiction Prize.
 In 1996, this award was known as the Best First Book Award, Non-Fiction.
 The award is named for New Zealand historian and biographer Eric Hall McCormick.